top of page

 The starting idea behind Awakening was to create a game in which the player could explore and discover a vast 3D space.
 To that end, our team decided to create an island and populate it with NPC creatures to make it feel more alive.
 However, as the project evolved, we realized the potential that communicating with the NPCS held.

 In Awakening, the player must approach their environment as a visitor or an archeologist rather than a warrior or conquerer.
 The player must learn the ancient language of the various tribes on the island in order to communicate with them and help them resolve their differences.
 We tried to make the player's acquisition of language feel both naturalistic and satisfying by allowing them to guess the meanings of words from the context of their surroundings.

-The game will be released June of 2021 for PC and Mac.
+The game was released June of 2021 for PC and Mac.